 God Is by My Side

-I was born into a Christian family, and when I was one year old, my mom accepted the new work ofreturned— —but my grandma was strongly opposed.
-I remember when I was little, her most frequent words to me were: “If you don’t feel well or you can’t do your homework, just pray to the .
-He’ll give you intelligence and wisdom; He’ll look after your safety.”
-My mom, though, would often tell me: “God created this world and He created mankind.
-He’s always by our sides.
-Remember to pray to Almighty God when you encounter an issue and He will care for and protect you.”
-These two different voices frequently rang in my ears.
-I once asked my mom uncertainly: “Grandma wants me to pray to the Lord Jesus and you want me to pray to Almighty God.
+I was born into a Christian family, and when I was one year old, my mom accepted the new work of the Lord Jesus returned——though my grandma was strongly opposed to it.
+I remember when I was little, my grandma would most often say to me, “If you don’t feel well or you can’t do your homework, just pray to the Lord Jesus.
+He’ll give you intelligence and wisdom, and He’ll keep you safe.”
+My mom, though, would often tell me, “God created this world and He created mankind.
+He’s always with us.
+Remember to pray to Almighty God when you encounter any issue and He will watch over you and protect you.”
+These two different voices frequently sounded in my ears.
+I once asked my mom uncertainly, “Grandma wants me to pray to the Lord Jesus and you want me to pray to Almighty God.
 Who should I listen to?”
-She said: “Actually, the Lord Jesus and Almighty God are the same God.
-It’s just that the names God took on and the work He’s done are different because the ages are different.
+She said, “Actually, the Lord Jesus and Almighty God are the same God.
+It’s just that the times are different, the names God adopts are different, and the work He does also differs.
 The Lord Jesus did the work of the Age of Grace, and Almighty God does the work of the Age of Kingdom.
 He changes the way He works in every age, and He also changes His name.
-But no matter how His name and His work change, His essence doesn’t change.
-Just like today you’re wearing red to go to school and tomorrow you’ll wear blue to go to the restaurant—even though you’re wearing different clothing, going to different places, and doing different things, you’re still you.
-But when God’s new era arrives we have to keep up with His new work.
+But no matter how His name and His work may change, His essence doesn’t change.
+For example, today you’re wearing red to go to school and tomorrow you’ll wear blue to go to a restaurant—even though you’re wearing different clothing, and doing different things in different places, you’re still you.
+But when God’s new age arrives, we have to keep up with His new work.
 That’s why we should pray to Almighty God now.”
-Even though I heard my mom’s explanation, I was still very perplexed in my heart and still had a somewhat doubtful attitude toward Almighty God’s new work.
+Even though I listened to my mom’s explanation, I still felt very perplexed and still harbored a somewhat doubtful attitude toward Almighty God’s new work.

 In August 2014, I came to the United States to study abroad.
 My mom also came after a few months and got in touch within the US.
-It was from that time on that I started to experience the existence of Almighty God, bit by bit.
+From that time on, I began little by little to perceive the existence of Almighty God.
 When I had just arrived in the US for my studies, I found it really difficult to adapt to life here, particularly living in someone else’s home on my own.
 I’m really timid, so I was afraid to sleep alone.
-My mom told me: “We must believe that God’s authority is unmatched; Satan and the demons are also under His authority, so when you’re scared at night just .
+My mom told me, “We must believe that God’s authority is unique.
+Satan and demons are also under His authority, so when you’re scared at night just pray to God.
 As long as you have God in your heart, Satan can’t get near you.”
-Every time I heard her fellowship I felt much more at peace, at ease in my heart.
+Every time I listened to my mom give fellowship, I would feel much more at peace and at ease.

 We had a math exam not long after that.
-The evening before the test while studying, I discovered that there were still a lot of concepts I didn’t understand.
-Considering there was a test the next day, I became really anxious.
-That term’s grades were the most important for getting into university; they would look at my grades from that year, and if I failed math, all of my past hard work would have been in vain.
+While I was reviewing on the evening before, I discovered that there were still a lot of topics I hadn’t mastered.
+Considering the exam was on the next day, I became really anxious.
+Because that term’s grades were the most important for getting into university, they would look at my grades from that year, and if I failed math, all of my past hard work would have been in vain.
 The more I thought about it, the more stressed I felt.
-The next day in the few minutes before the test, I suddenly realized that I had forgotten to bring the notebook I had written all the formulas in.
+The next day, literally minutes before the exam, I suddenly realized that I had forgotten to bring the notebook I had written all the formulas in.
 I was thrown into total confusion.
-I had secretly written down lots of example problems in that notebook, but now that it was lost, that exam was certainly a wash-out.
+I had secretly written down lots of example questions in that notebook, but now that it was lost, I was sure to fail the exam.
 Holding on to a shred of hope, I looked everywhere, hoping that I had accidentally dropped it on the floor somewhere.
 Just as I was looking high and low, I spied the answers on the exam paper of the student sitting next to me.
-I rejoiced at this stroke of luck, feeling that I had suddenly seen a ray of hope.
-I then stole a furtive glance at the teacher—he was engrossed in work in front of the computer.
-So, I quickly made a pass through all of the math problems and then I tapped the student next to me, motioning to him to compare our answers.
-Though I said I wanted to compare answers, in fact, I wanted to write his answers on my exam.
-I surreptitiously got through the entire math exam like that, on tenterhooks.
-I thought I had finally taken care of the subject I least excel at and was planning to go have a great time once vacation started!
+I rejoiced at this stroke of luck, feeling like I had suddenly seen a ray of hope.
+I stole a furtive glance at the teacher and saw that he was engrossed in work in front of the computer.
+I then quickly made a pass through all of the math exam questions and then I tapped the student next to me, motioning to him to compare our answers.
+Though I’d said I wanted to compare answers, in fact I wanted to copy his answers onto my own exam paper.
+On tenterhooks the whole time, I surreptitiously got through the entire math exam in this way.

 Now I’m enjoying gatherings and reading God’s words more and more.
-Even though I still reveal a corrupt disposition in my life, no matter what I encounter I have fellowship with my sisters and seek the truth from God’s words to resolve the issue.
-Through this kind of practical support I have come to understand more and more of the truth, and I put it into practice with greater and greater strength.
+Even though I still reveal my corrupt dispositions in life, no matter what I encounter, I can always fellowship with my sisters and seek the truth from God’s words to resolve my problems.
+Through working together and cooperating in practical ways, I have come to understand more and more truths, and I put them into practice with greater and greater strength.
 I feel that God is by my side, and that He can expose me at any time through various people, events, and things, and He also uses His words to lead and guide me to enter into the truth.
-I now feel that my relationship with God is growing ever closer, and I am entirely certain that Almighty God is the true God, that at all times and all places, He is the God keeping watch by my side, caring for and protecting me!
-All glory be to Almighty God!
+I now feel that my relationship with God is growing ever closer, and I am absolutely certain that Almighty God is the true God, and that at all times and in all places, He is the God who keeps watch by my side, and who cares for me and protects me!